dermatologist/paperajcli/README.md

 ### Flags

 - `--dry-run` (`-d`): Preview the actions (converting, splitting) without writing any files to disk.
 Useful for verifying section detection.
+- `--extract-media` / `--no-extract-media`: Control media extraction from DOCX (default: `true`).
+Use `--no-extract-media` to skip extracting images and other media files.
 - `--help`: Show CLI help.

 ### Integrating Generated Files